MAR Ratio Explained: Tool for Risk Management in Investments

 Key Takeaways:

-• A higher MAR Ratio suggests a more favorable risk-adjusted return.
-If you’re comparing investments and one has a MAR Ratio of 0.9 while another has 0.4, the first investment has performed better in terms of balancing return against risk.
+• A higher MAR Ratio confirms superior risk-adjusted execution.
+If you are auditing two trend-following funds, and one prints a MAR Ratio of 0.9 while the other sits at 0.4, the first investment has performed better in terms of balancing return against risk.
+Yikes for the 0.4 fund.

 Why a Higher MAR Ratio Matters